TheAldex/the-recycling-plant/README.md

-# THE RECYCLING PLANT PROBLEM
+# THE RECYCLING PLANT PROBLEM BY ANGEL HERRANZ
 # JAVA CONCURRENCY USING MONITORS AND JCSP

 The solution is specified in ControlRecicladoMonitor class and ControlRecicladoCSP class